 - Self body-mind connection development

 Fascia connective tissue encapsulates muscle fibres, bones, organs, nerves and blood vessels.
 As you move, fascia gives the body resilience and acts as a natural force transmission.
 Healthy fascia promotes both flexibility and strength within the body.

 Fascia connective tissue could be considered the living energy web acting as a continuous matrix of tension, known as tensegrity.
 Fascia is one of the most integral components of the human body and can be considered by some anatomists as a living organ.
 Fascia can be considered the inner scaffolding of the body’s structure which protects, binds, supports and insulates.

-Claim Your Complementary Introduction to Yin Yoga Teacher Training Online Course
+Including a BONUS 5-Part Intro to Yin Yoga Teacher Training Course